Is Direct Air Capture Viable?

 Direct Air Capture Cost

-Currently, DAC is a relatively expensive method of carbon capture.
-Estimates place the costs anywhere from $600 to over $1000 per tonne of CO₂ captured, depending on the technology and the size of the operation.
-The aim is to reduce this to under $150 per tonne of CO₂ captured.
+Current estimates place DAC costs anywhere from $500 to over $1000 per tonne of CO₂ captured, depending on the technology and the size of the operation.
+The aim is to reduce this to under $100 per tonne of CO₂ captured.

 Off-Grid Renewable Energy